MoritzBrueckner/aura/Tests/readme.md

-Because Kha/Kinc currently cannot run in headless mode (see the relevant [issue](https://github.com/Kode/Kinc/issues/564)) in targets other than node.js and the node.js target breaks quite often due to Kha updates, the tests currently run semi-automatic (invoked by the user) on the debug-html5 target in Electron.
+Because Kha/Kinc currently cannot run in headless mode (see the relevant [issue](https://github.com/Kode/Kinc/issues/564)) in targets other than node.js and the node.js target breaks quite often due to Kha updates, the tests currently run semi-automatically (i.e. invoked by the user) on the debug-html5 target in Electron.
-As a consquence, it is currently not possible to run them in a CI pipeline.
+As a consequence, it is currently not possible to run them in a CI pipeline.

 ## Setup